exercism/v3/languages/csharp/exercises/concept/nullability/.docs/instructions.md

 ### 2. Deal with the optional parameters on the badge labels

-The id and department name are optional.
-If someone does not have an id, do not print this part of the label.
+The ID and department name are optional.
+If someone does not have an ID, do not print this part of the label.
 If someone has no department, just print `GUEST` as their department name.

 ### 2. Convert the label text to fit on a badge with a given width